VladKnows/VladKnows/README.md

 Miririri is a Java RPG game I created about a boy who helps villagers fight monsters in a remote town.
 It was a fun project that allowed me to explore game development.
 This was not only my first interaction with design patterns but also my first opportunity to play around with OOP. 🎮

 ### Other Projects
-- **Food Reviews App**: A script for creating a database along with an app that lets you insert, edit and delete entries on every table. 🍔
 - **ConsoleRunner**: A simple yet interesting game made for the Visual Studio terminal in which you play as a drone trying to avoid being hit. 🎲
 - **YouTube Transcript Translator**: A Python app using Kivy Framework and Translators API to translate YouTube video transcripts. 🎥